Frequently Asked Questions about the AHS ID Program:

 ID Repository “client hours” are posted on the walls outside of all the ID Repositories as they differ in each zone.

 First time clients to the ID Repository will meet with the ID Specialist, who will assist in determining which of the Program’s two processes will be employed.
 Based on this determination, information will be obtained to verify a client’s identification.
 This may take one or more sessions.
-Once completed the client proceeds to a Service Alberta Registry to obtain his ID.
+Once completed the client proceeds to a Service Alberta Registry to obtain their ID.

-If the client chooses to store IDs, s/he may come in frequently to withdraw or deposit same.
+If the client chooses to store IDs, they may come in frequently to withdraw or deposit same.
 While storing at this address, the client also has the ability to use the address for their mail.
 So in addition to obtaining their IDs, they may also be there to pick up mail.

 Any document that has a client’s name may be helpful.
 At the end, in order to obtain ID, we need to prove that a client is who they say they are, that they’ve been in Alberta at least 90 days and are legally-entitled to remain in Canada.
 In addition to our partnerships that can assist with this, any of the following documents may also support this: